hazbo/twist/README.md

 # Twist

+### Note
+This is all just an experiment.
+There are very basic things about this editor such as simply deleting a line, which has not been implemented!
+It's more just a concept of what I'd maybe one day like to build fully.

 ### About
 Twist is a terminal text editor written in [Go](http://golang.org/).
 I am fairly new to Go and so far this project has been a nice learning curve.
 There may be some things that suck